Skip to content

 3. Why deferred, not the regular MBA path?

 Question 3 is the one where most essays fall apart.
 Haas is explicitly asking you to justify the deferred track.
-They're not asking because they're skeptical — the program exists, they want to fill it.
+They're not asking because they're skeptical.
+The program exists, they want to fill it.
 They're asking because they need to see that you've thought through the strategic logic of securing your seat now versus waiting.

 A weak answer to "why now": "I'm excited about the MBA and want to secure my spot early."